enableiot/iotkit-agent/README.md

     -V, --version  output the version number

-## Galileo with iotkit-agent pre-installedl
+## Galileo with iotkit-agent pre-installed

 In case you get a Galileo board with the iotkit-agent pre-installed, skip the **Installation** step.
 You will need to stop the iotkit-agent and then configure it.